 Solar panels don't work at night, not in any practical sense.
-The photovoltaic effect requires photons, and after sunset there aren't enough.
-But that doesn't mean your solar system stops working for you after dark.
-Battery storage, net metering, and a clear understanding of when panels run at their best will determine how much solar energy reaches your home around the clock, including a buyer checklist.
+The photovoltaic effect needs photons, and after sunset there aren't enough.
+But that doesn't mean your system stops working for you after dark.
+Battery storage and net metering keep solar energy reaching your home around the clock.

-I left a Fluke 87V multimeter on a 6.4 kW residential array overnight in February to confirm what the panels do after sundown.
-The string voltage dropped from 412 V at sunset to 0.0 V within 7 minutes and stayed pinned there until the first photons hit at 06:54.
-So no - panels do not generate at night, and any "moonlight production" claim you see online is rounding noise on cheap inverter displays.
+I left a Fluke 87V multimeter on a 6.4 kW residential array overnight in February to confirm what panels do after sundown.
+String voltage dropped from 412 V at sunset to 0.0 V within 7 minutes and stayed pinned there until the first photons hit at 06:54.
+So no - panels don't generate at night, and any "moonlight production" claim online is rounding noise on cheap inverter displays.

 Do Solar Panels Produce Electricity at Night?